-13:30-14:45 ET Sunday 26th October
+Sunday, October 26th from 13:30 to 14:45 (ET).

 We'll close FSNNA 2025 with reflections on the week and a look at what's ahead for the conference.
 The Talk Back offers space for participants to share feedback, highlights, and takeaways from the conference.